Canadian Rhodes Scholars Foundation: History

-Although initially "the announcement of a scholarship to Canada fell somewhat short of causing an overnight sensation in Oxford" the Canadian Rhodes Scholars Foundation has grown to be a respected and prestigious institution, supported by a number of high-profile Canadian Rhodes Scholars and former recipients.
+Although initially "the announcement of a scholarship to Canada fell somewhat short of causing an overnight sensation in Oxford" the Canadian Rhodes Scholars Foundation is supported by a number of Canadian Rhodes Scholars and former recipients.
 There are over 100 students who have benefited from the award since its inception.

 Scholarship

 The Oxford-Canada Scholarship is modelled on the Rhodes Scholarship.
 It provides for up to two years of full tuition and associated fees, along with an annual stipend of CDN$16,000.
 The Scholarship also provides a CAD 1000, travel grant toward the cost of transatlantic travel and a further CAD 1,000, for travel within Canada.

 Short-listed candidates are invited to interview at Rhodes House, after which selection is made.
 The Oxford-Canada Scholarship is awarded for a maximum of two years and is eligible only to graduates of Oxford.